Women’s Gymnastics In The Olympics – The Best

 Q: Is it hard being a gymnast?

-A: Being a gymnast is hard, but it’s not as hard as being a model.
+A: Being a gymnast is hard, but not as hard as being a model.
 You have to have a lot of endurance, but at the same time, you have to be able to have fun.

 Q: What do gymnasts eat to prepare for competitions?